Margaret Ann Neve

-Margaret Ann Neve (' Marguerite Anne Harvey; 18 May 1792 – 4 April 1903) was the second validated supercentenarian after Geert Adriaans Boomgaard.
-She lived at Saint Peter Port on the island of Guernsey in the English Channel.
+Margaret Ann Neve (' Marguerite Anne Harvey; 18 May 1792 – 4 April 1903) was a Guernseywoman who was the second validated supercentenarian after Geert Adriaans Boomgaard.
+She is widely regarded as the last living person born in the 1700s but that title actually belongs to Mary Wilkins (1799-1908).
+She lived in Saint Peter Port on the island of Guernsey in the English Channel.